 Yoga for beginners

-Try a gentle, guided yoga practice, designed to help you move your spine in all directions.
+Try a gentle yoga practice, designed to help you move your spine in all directions.